ZarvinKucing/telecom-sms-fraud-detection/README.md

 # 📊 SMS Fraud Detection System

-This project is a **near real-time SMS fraud detection system** designed to monitor and analyze telecom SMS activity by processing periodically generated **SMS CDR (Short Message Service Call Detail Record) CSV files**.

-The system focuses on **data cleansing, fraud risk scoring, anomaly detection, and aggregation**, with results stored in a local database and visualized using **Tableau dashboards**.
+This repository contains a **near real-time SMS fraud detection system** developed as an internship (Kerja Praktik) project.
+The system focuses on detecting **suspicious SMS traffic patterns** that may indicate fraud activities such as artificial traffic generation or SMS abuse.

+The project is implemented as a **modular, script-based pipeline**, where each processing stage is executed independently.

 ---

 ## 🎯 Project Objectives

-* Detect suspicious and potentially fraudulent SMS activity
+* Analyze SMS CDR (Call Detail Record) data, focusing on SMS transactions
-* Perform automated data cleansing and validation
+* Perform automated data cleansing from raw CSV files
-* Generate fraud risk scores for SMS traffic
+* Detect suspicious SMS behavior based on traffic patterns
+* Store processed results into a database
-* Support fraud monitoring through analytical dashboards
+* Visualize fraud indicators using Tableau dashboards

 ---

+## 🧠 What is Considered Suspicious SMS Activity?

+Suspicious SMS activity does **not depend on message content**, but rather on **usage patterns** that deviate from normal behavior.
+Examples include:

+* Extremely high SMS volume from a single sender within a short time window
+* Repetitive SMS delivery to the same destination
+* Sudden traffic spikes compared to historical activity
+* SMS activity occurring at unusual hours (e.g., late night)
+* Newly observed senders generating abnormal traffic immediately

+Such patterns may indicate **artificial SMS traffic**, which can be exploited for financial gain through SMS billing or interconnection mechanisms.

+---

 ## ⚙️ System Characteristics

-* **Processing type**: Near real-time (scheduled / file-based)
+* **Processing type**: Near real-time (file-based monitoring)
-* **Input**: Periodic SMS CDR CSV files
+* **Input data**: SMS CDR CSV files (cleansed SMS records only)
-* **Processing engine**: Python scripts
-* **Storage**: Local database (SQLite / MySQL)
+* **Execution model**: Script-based (each module runs independently)
+* **Database**: MySQL (managed via phpMyAdmin)
 * **Visualization**: Tableau

-> This system does **not** use streaming platforms (Kafka, Spark, Hive).
-It is designed for efficient scheduled processing and monitoring.

 ---